Clean Teeth = Faster Treatment

 While speedy treatment is appealing in the short-term, please remember that a lifetime of good oral hygiene habits will help you, well, for life.

-We hope you find this information helpful in ensuring your orthodontic treatment is a success!
+We hope you find ther information helpful in ensuring your orthodontic treatment is a success!

-© 2013 Dr. Michael Stosich.
-Authorization to post is granted, with the stipulation that Dr. Michael Stosich is credited as sole source.
-Linking to other sites from this article is strictly prohibited, with the exception of herein imbedded links.
+© 2013 Dr. Sara Spector.
+Authorization to post is granted, with the stipulation that Dr. Sara Spector is credited as sole source.
+Linking to other sites from ther article is strictly prohibited, with the exception of herein imbedded links.